charles-rumley/aws-request-signer-proxy/README.md

 ### Docker Compose

-Example of using this application with Docker Compose
+Example of using this application with Docker Compose.
+Place into a file named `docker-compose.yml`, then run `docker-compose up`.

     version: '3'
     services: